YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 5: Resource response with Quiz:

-> Complete the following table:
+> Complete the following table by checking the correct boxes:
 >
 > Solution | Roles have different features | One role at a time | Different roles at a time | More than one role at the same time
 > --- | --- | --- | --- | ---